 - Lower risk of complications: While complications of circumcision are generally rare, they are more likely to occur in older children than in infants.

 - Less psychological impact: Toddlers and older children are more likely to remember undergoing circumcision, which could be stressful or potentially traumatic.

-For those who want circumcision for their baby, doctors can perform the procedure at the bedside shortly after birth.
+For those who want circumcision for their baby, doctors may perform the procedure at the bedside or at another location shortly after birth.
 If someone plans this while still pregnant, then circumcision will typically occur within 1–2 days after birth.